Rubicon Chairman and CEO Discusses Founding of Rubicon and National Security Implications of Waste

 About Nate Morris

-Nate Morris is the Chairman & CEO of Rubicon, a widely acclaimed software company focused on waste and recycling.
+Nate Morris is the Chairman & CEO of Rubicon, a technology driven software company focused on waste and recycling.
 Morris is a ninth-generation Kentuckian born in Lexington and raised by a single mother.
 He remains close with his grandfather, a long-time union leader at the local Ford automobile plant.
 Morris attended Kentucky public schools.
 He was the first Kentuckian to be named to Fortune Magazine’s 40 Under 40 list and to be recognized as a Young Global Leader by the World Economic Forum.
 He is also the youngest inductee ever to the Kentucky Entrepreneur Hall of Fame.
 Morris is a Senior Advisor to the Scowcroft Center for Strategy and Security, a member of Business Executives for National Security (BENS), a member of Concordia’s Leadership Council and the Trilateral Commission.

 Learn more about Nate Morris at: https://natemorris.com/